Cape Verde Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended departure date from Cape Verde.
-Must have at least one blank page for entry stamp.
+Must be valid for six months and have at least one blank page.

 Tips for Smooth Entry